ElifKarakutukDinc/Shoe_Prices_Analysis/README.md

 The dataset includes shoe name, brand, price, and more.
 Each shoe will have an entry for each price found for it and some shoes may have multiple entries.

 ## Brand and Price Analysis:
-You can check my Tableau Public page for looking dashbord about tag analysis: https://public.tableau.com/views/WomensShoesOnlineandStoreAnalysis/Online_Store?:language=en&:display_count=y&:origin=viz_share_link
+You can check my Tableau Public page for looking dashbord about brand and price  analysis: https://public.tableau.com/views/WomensShoesOnlineandStoreAnalysis/Online_Store?:language=en&:display_count=y&:origin=viz_share_link

 I asked questions that are at the below: